Tanushka11/Pinterest-Clone/README.md

-**FEATURES OF OUR PINTREST CLONE**
+**FEATURES OF  PINTEREST CLONE**
-- login / logout and register screen
+- login/logout and register screen

 - profile page with boards

 - feed - feed page with all different pins

 - save pins in a particular board
-- delete pins from particular board
+- delete pins from a particular board
 - edit pins
 - upload pins